-As we we ease into the last 4 days of the Journey of the Breath, together, I welcome the continued expansion, awareness and connection I have to each of you.
+As we ease into the last 4 days of the Journey of the Breath together, I welcome the continued expansion, awareness and connection I have to each of you.
 I know, in my heart, that the gifts of the Journey of the Breath will extend far beyond this month.

 I'm grateful for all of you who have ventured with me on the Journey of the Breath!
 Please share your experiences, questions and revelations below or on Connective Elements' Facebook Page.
 If you've missed the Journey of the Breath, it's not too late!
-You've got 4 days of new Facebook posts and I encourage you to scroll up the page to discover a bevy of insights on the breath.
+You've got 4 days of new Facebook posts and I encourage you to explore the Facebook Page to discover a bevy of insights on the breath.

 I am incredibly grateful for your love, support and understanding as I transition from my reflections into action, not only today as I answer the neglected texts, calls and messages from this past week, but as I prepare to serve in South Africa.